 Start the second day of your 3-day itinerary in Ho Chi Minh City, by visiting the local market.
 It is one of the best ways to experience the local culture and see local life in action.

-Pro Tip: If you are interested in buying something, practice your negotiating skills.
-As expected, the vendors normally start with a price 50% higher because bargaining is expected.
+Paula’s Tip: If you are interested in buying something, practice your negotiating skills.
+As expected, the vendors normally start at a price of 50% higher because bargaining is expected.
 I also found that some vendors can be aggressive; they really want to sell to you.